GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 ##############################################
-Tutorial 8: Terzaghi's poroelastic problem
+Poromechanics
 ##############################################

 **Context**

-In this tutorial, we use a coupled solver to solve a poroelastic Terzaghi-type problem, a classic benchmark in poroelasticity.
+In this example, we use a coupled solver to solve a poroelastic Terzaghi-type problem, a classic benchmark in poroelasticity.
 We do so by coupling a single phase flow solver with a small-strain Lagrangian mechanics solver.

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this example you will know:

   - how to use multiple solvers for poromechanical problems,
   - how to define finite elements and finite volume numerical methods.